TomatenKuchenDEV/docs/docs/customroles.md

 ### Roles which can create customroles

 You can select roles which can create customroles here.
-If a user has none of those roles, they can't use the command.
+If a user has none of these roles, they can't use the command.

-You can for example select a booster role.
+You can select for example a booster or VIP role.

 ### Hoisting custom roles